spine-generic/spine-generic/docs/documentation.rst

 - In the QC report, enter the string "deepseg" to only display segmentation results.
 - Review all segmentations.
 Use the keyboard shortcuts up/down arrow to switch between subjects and the left arrow to toggle overlay.
-- If you spot issues with the segmentation (e.g. leaking, under-segmentation), add the image name in the variable array ``FILES`` in the script.
+- If you spot *major* issues with the segmentation (e.g. noticeable leaking or under-segmentation that extends over several slices), add the image name in the variable array ``FILES`` in the script.
 - If the data quality is too low to be interpreted (too blurry, large artifacts), add the image file name to the variable ``TO_EXCLUDE`` in the file ```parameters.sh``,